Green Driving from the Start© is an optional presentation within The Clean Transportation Path© project.

 FUEL REDUCTION & MONEY SAVINGS FIGURES: The Driving More Efficiently page of fueleconomy.gov, the official U.S. source for fuel economy information, shows the average fuel reduction percentages and amounts of money saved by practicing green driving with gasoline vehicles (does not include EV benefits).
 Driving sensibly and observing speed limits clearly yield the biggest results.

-WHAT WILL THE DIFFERENCE BE?: Our educational sessions, while not measurable in a strict sense, will make a difference.
-Reasonably, a percentage of students will grasp and apply the compelling information shown.
+WHAT WILL THE DIFFERENCE BE?: Our educational sessions will make a difference as a percentage of students will grasp and apply the compelling information shown.
 They (and by extension, some of the adults around them) will learn to be more efficient and environmentally responsible drivers as well as being shown the path to EVs.
 As the existing fleet of internal combustion engine vehicles continue to predominate for the next 15-20 years, the Driving More Efficiently figures at fueleconomy.gov show that each of these green drivers will avoid the consumption of many hundreds to thousands of gallons of fuel, resulting in reductions of many thousands of pounds to conceivably many tons of CO2 emissions.

-HOW GREEN DRIVERS ARE SAFER DRIVERS: Green drivers avoid jackrabbit starts.
-They are better defensive drivers: more aware of and attentive to the flow of traffic around and ahead of them, and avoiding tailgating - all of which allows more reaction time to perform evasive maneuvers.
-It is also safer to comply with speed limits and conduct smooth acceleration/deceleration.
+HOW GREEN DRIVERS ARE SAFER DRIVERS: In the practice of smooth acceleration and braking, green drivers avoid jackrabbit starts and tailgating.
+And this helps them to be more mindful of the flow of traffic around and ahead of them.
+This is the art of defensive driving: anticipating hazards to allow for more reaction time to perform evasive maneuvers.
+And of course it is also safer to comply with speed limits.

 The Green Driving from the Start logo, title, presentation, and materials are copyright © 2023 by Green Driving America.